 The College President will make a recommendation to the Board of Trustees for approval by a majority of its members.
-Prior to the issuance of debt, the Board of Trustees and the Washington County Commissioners shall each adopt a resolution as described in Title 16 of the Education Article of the Annotated Code of Maryland authorizing this action.

 The College will continue to maintain regular communications with the Washington County Commissioners about its financial condition and will follow its historical practice of full and open disclosure on financial reports.